Home>Fixed Deposit>Types Of FD

 What is the insurance benefit on a fixed deposit?

-The Deposit Insurance and Credit Guarantee Corporation (DICGC) offers each depositor an insurance of upto Rs.
-5,00,000 for both principal and interest amount held by him/her.
+The Deposit Insurance and Credit Guarantee Corporation (DICGC) offers each depositor insurance of up to Rs.
+5 lakhs for both the principal and interest amounts held by them.

 What is the taxation on FDs?

-The amount you are taxed depends on the income tax slab to which you belong and its applicable rates.
+The amount you are taxed depends on the income tax slab you belong to and its applicable rates.
 However, if you choose tax-saving FDs, your investments, up to Rs.1.5 lakhs, are tax-free under Section 80C.

-Returns earned on FDs are taxed basis your tax slab rate.
+Returns earned on FDs are taxed based on your tax slab rate.
 However, senior citizens enjoy tax-free returns up to Rs.50,000 under Section 80TTB.

 Who should invest in Fixed Deposits?